khadakhan/taski-docker/README.md

 Stop the container with Ctrl+C in the same terminal or with the command docker container stop taski_backend_container in a new terminal window.
 This will remove the container.

 ## Building the Taski-docker frontend image.
-The Dockerfile must be placed in the frontend/ folder of the Taski project.
+The Dockerfile must be placed in the frontend/ folder of the Taski-docker project.
 The image in the app/build/ folder will store static files (HTML, JS, and CSS) of the frontend application.